Jobs and Talent — 8 min

 Successful employee onboarding results in role clarity, social integration, knowledge of company culture, and taking ownership of the work.
 It prompts confidence.

-But this is much simpler to achieve in an office, where you can let your new hire explore and discover the company culture on their own.
+But this is much simpler to achieve in a physical office space, where you can let your new hire explore and discover the company culture independently.
 They can also approach colleagues in person, get real-time support from HR, and physically feel like part of something bigger.

 See also: Onboarding Remote Employees: Expert Tips & Advice

-For remote-first companies, you need to intentionally curate the new hire experience.
-If you just leave them to it, they might feel lonely and disconnected.
+If your company is remote-first, then you need to intentionally curate the new hire experience to maintain a strong remote work environment.
+Your employees might feel lonely and disconnected if you just leave them to it.
 And if you throw every piece of documentation at them, they might get overwhelmed.

 Here are some suggestions for a balanced, deliberate remote onboarding experience: